 Even in 2016, American women still have to fight for equal rights and opportunities under the law.
 If we are to move towards the “more perfect union” promised by our Constitution, we have to work for a more equal and just society – one where women have the right to control their own bodies and health care decisions, where they do not live in fear or silence due to domestic violence, and where they can earn the same salary as a man for doing the same job.

 Senator Coons’ priorities for women’s rights include:

 Protecting reproductive rights.
 Senator Coons believes that decisions about a woman’s health, including issues surrounding pregnancy, should be left to her and her doctor.
 Abortion should remain safe and legal for women regardless of their financial means.
 He supports Roe v.
 Wade and supports restoring the original rights expressed in the decision before legislation and courts began eroding them.
-In December of 2015, Senator Coons was proud to sign on to an amicus brief to the Supreme Court in the Whole Woman’s Health v.
-Cole case.
-The amicus brief urges the Court to step in to prevent states from creating a patchwork of laws that unduly restricts a woman’s access to abortion and places substantial obstacles in her path to exercising her constitutionally-protected right.
+In May of 2019, Senator Coons cosponsored a resolution that underscores the constitutionality of Roe v.
+Wade supports efforts to ensure all women can access comprehensive reproductive health care.
+He is also a proud cosponsor of the Women’s Health Protection Act, which prohibits state regulations and laws that aim to restrict women’s access to safe, legal reproductive health services.